yatindma/MongoDB-Jero-to-Hero/README.md

 3. Run Python code examples: `python <filename>.py`
 4. Follow the comments in the code for each example to understand the MongoDB operations.

+## Installation

+- Setup-steps-mac.txt: Contains the steps for setting up MongoDB on macOS.

+## Cheat-Sheet

+-  cheat-sheet.txt: A cheat sheet containing important basic questions and answers about MongoDB.

 ## Examples

 - `basic_operation.py`: Shows basic operations like connecting to MongoDB, creating a database and collections, inserting documents, querying documents, updating documents, deleting documents, and validating collections.